Sergei Witte: Railways

 Witte worked in railroad management for 20 years after he had begun as a ticket clerk.
 He caught the attention of Finance Minister Ivan Vyshnegradsky, who appointed him as Russian Director of Railway Affairs within the Finance Ministry, where he served from 1889 to 1891.
 During that period, he oversaw an ambitious program of railway construction.
 Until then, less than one fourth of the small railway systems were under direct state control, but Witte set about expanding the rail lines and getting the railway service under control as a state monopoly.
 Witte also obtained the right to assign employees based on their performance or merit, rather than for patronage for political or familial connections.
 In 1889, he published a paper, "National Savings and Friedrich List", which cited the economic theories of Friedrich List and justified the need for a strong domestic industry, to be protected from foreign competition by customs barriers.

 A new customs law for Russia was passed in 1891, spurring an increase in industrialization by the turn of the 20th century.
 While Witte worked to achieve industrialization, he also fought for practical education.
 He said that railways operated by the state would be useless "unless it does its utmost for spreading technical education..."

 Tsar Alexander III appointed Witte in 1892 as acting Minister of Ways and Communications.
 That gave him both control of the railroads in Russia and the authority to impose a reform on the tariffs charged.
 "Russian railroads gradually became perhaps the most economically operated railroads of the world".
 Profits were high: over 100 million gold rubles a year to the government (exact amount unknown because of accounting defects).

 In 1892 Witte became acquainted with Matilda Ivanovna (Isaakovna) Lisanevich in a theater.
 Witte began to seek her favour, urging her to divorce her gambling husband and marry him.
-The marriage was a scandal not only because Matilda was a divorcee but also because she was a converted Jew.
+The marriage was a scandal not only because Matilda was a divorcée but also because she was a converted Jew.
 That cost Witte many of his connections with the upper nobility, but the tsar protected him.